For Health Professionals

 - the proposed fee for completing the IME and providing the report.

-The medical professional will then have an opportunity to:
+The health professional will then have an opportunity to:

 - Advise the CRT whether they are prepared to complete the IME report,